Graduate School Applicant Resources

 Too often we see applicants cut and paste essay material from other graduate school applications.
 This is not what we're looking for, and is likely to give us a negative impression of your overall abilities.

-If your program requires an in-person interview, approach it like a job interview.
+If your program requires an interview, approach it like a job interview.

 - Dress appropriately.